XKhumalo/health-check/README.md

   - Should you think your team is quite close & helps each other out a lot, you would probably select green
   - Should you think you are all alone, you would probably select red
-  - Should you not be sure of whether you are apart of the team or not, you would probably select yellow
+  - Should you not be sure of whether you are apart of the team or not, you would probably select amber